SiriShultz/sitelinks/Web-Analytics/README.md

     RETURN
     IF ( PrevYear > 0, SELECTEDMEASURE() - PrevYear, BLANK () )

-# Year over Year% by Calculation Group
+# Year over Year % by Calculation Group

 Use SELECTEDMEASURE() in Calculation Group.